kempec110/linkedin-profile-mcp/README.md

 A new solution has been prepared by the API provider and I also have a potential workaround available.
 If you are interested in getting this tool to work please **reach out to me directly at thang@growth3.net** for more information.

-# LinkedIn Profile Explorer MCP
+# LinkedIn Data Explorer MCP

 A comprehensive LinkedIn data extraction MCP (Model Context Protocol) server that integrates seamlessly with Claude Desktop.
 Fetch, explore, and search through LinkedIn posts and comments with powerful filtering and discovery tools.